nuta/ftl/RETHINKING.md

 ## Five design principles towards general-purpose microkernels

-- Performance: many-core, nano-services
+- Performance by: many-core, nano-services
-- Flexibility: Nano-services
+- Flexibility by: Nano-services
-- Security: Nano-services
+- Security by: Nano-services
-- Compatibility: unmodified Linux
+- Compatibility by: unmodified Linux
-- Contributors: API-first, Neat DX
+- Contributors by: API-first, Neat DX

 ### Design OS as a distributed system